luisan00/poloniex-wrapper/README.md

-# poloniexWrapper
+# poloniex-wrapper
-Wrapper for Poloniex API methods
+Wrapper for Poloniex API methods .

+## What is this:
+Simple wrapper in python for poloniex trading platform.

 ## Requeriments
--
+- Python 3+

 ## License
 This software is under a MIT license.